acai-consulting/terraform-aws-lambda/README.md

 ```

 ### Use-Case 3
-In this Use-Case two Lambdas will share an IAM Role that is "externally" provided.
+In this use-case two Lambdas will share an IAM Role that is "externally" provided.

 Location: [`./examples/use-case-3`](./examples/use-case-3/)
 ``` hcl